-“Would You Like To ‘Ethically Steal’ The Formula To World Class Blues Soloing Without Having To Spend Months Or Years In The Woodshed?”
+“Here's Your Chance To ‘Ethically Steal’ The Formula To World Class Blues Soloing Without Having To Spend Months Or Years In The Woodshed...”

-By following my “3 Blues Rules” formula you can be playing impressive blues solos that not only don’t have any wrong notes… but actually command attention and sound right on the money every time.
+By following my “3 Blues Rules," you can be playing impressive blues solos that are not only free from wrong notes… but actually command attention and sound right on the money every time.
 All without playing a million notes, without learning a bunch of exotic scales or fingering patterns, and without a master’s degree in music theory…

 Imagine this scenario…

 What if you were suddenly able to sit in and solo with any blues band in the world and sound like a seasoned pro?

 What if, instead of being afraid to take a solo, you couldn’t hardly wait until it was your turn?

 What if every solo you ever played sounded “Just Right!” instead of just “not wrong.”

 I used to thing so too, until it happened to me.